Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 October 2, 2025

-• Physics: velocity, acceleration, and force all come from taking derivatives of position — engineers chain-rule through complicated motion equations every day
+• Physics: velocity, acceleration, and force are all obtained by differentiating position — engineers apply the chain rule to complicated motion equations routinely.

-• Medicine: drug concentration in the bloodstream follows exponential and rational functions — doctors need derivatives to know when a drug is most effective
+• Medicine: drug concentration in the bloodstream follows exponential and rational functions — derivatives determine when a drug is most effective.

-• Computer graphics: rendering realistic lighting on curved surfaces requires derivatives of composite trig and polynomial functions
+• Computer graphics: rendering realistic lighting on curved surfaces requires derivatives of composite trigonometric and polynomial functions.

 Topics Covered